Quickstart

 }

-The elephantry::Structure::relation function returns the name of the table (but it can be a view), elephantry::Structure::primary_key the field or fields composing the primary key, and finally elephantry::Structure::columns will contain the list of the fields of our table.
+The elephantry::Projectable::relation function returns the name of the table (but it can be a view), elephantry::Structure::primary_key the field or fields composing the primary key, and finally elephantry::Projectable::columns will contain the list of the fields of our table.

 You can use derive attribute to generate this code: